-This year there were nine student poster presentations:
+This year there were six student poster presentations:

 Fungicide resistance in the turfgrass pathogen Microdochium nivale.
 R. GOURLIE AND T. HSIANG.
 School of Environmental Sciences, University of Guelph, Guelph, ON N1G 2W1, Canada

-Evaluation of weather-based forecasting models and cultivar resistance to manage leaf curl [Colletotrichum fioriniae] on celery crops in Ontario.
-S. REYNOLDS, M. CELETTI, K. JORDAN AND M. R. MCDONALD.
-Department of Plant Agriculture, University of Guelph, Guelph, ON NIG 2W1, Canada; and (M.C.)
-Ontario Ministry of Agriculture, Food and Rural Affairs, Guelph, ON NIG 2W1, Canada
+In search of chemicals for the control of stem and bulb nematode (Ditylenchus dipsaci) in the Canadian garlic (Allium sativum) industry.
+L. IVES, M. CELETTI, K. JORDAN AND M. R. MCDONALD.
+Department of Plant Agriculture, University of Guelph, 50 Stone Road East, Guelph, ON N1G 2W1, Canada; and (M.C.)
+Ontario Ministry of Agriculture and Food and Ministry of Rural Affairs, University of Guelph, Guelph, ON N1G 2W1, Canada

-Determining the pathogenicity of fungal isolates on ginseng roots.
-G. TANABE, C. NICOL, B. COLANTONIO, K. I. SCHNEIDER AND D. ERRAMPALLI.
+Effect of Ginsenosides on the growth of Clonostachys rosea and Fusarium oxysporum.
+J. L. MARTIN, G. E. M. TANABE, K. I. SCHNEIDER AND D. ERRAMPALLI.
 Agriculture and Agri-Food Canada, 4902 Victoria Ave.
 N., Vineland Station, ON L0R 2E0, Canada

 Student Awards Presentation

-Thank you to Owen Wally and Kevin Dufton who participated as judges for the student poster presentation competition.
-Dr. Ken Conn presented the four cash prizes for the winners of the best student poster competition.
-First prize ($100) was awarded to Stephen Reynolds (supervisor: Dr. Mary Ruth McDonald), second prize ($75) to Amy Fang Shi (supervisor: Dr. Paul Goodwin), third prize ($50) to Kathlyn Woolfson (supervisor: Dr. Mark Bernards) and fourth prize ($25) to Trish Tully (supervisor: Dr. Mark Bernards).
+Genevieve Marchand and Owen Wally participated as judges for the student poster presentation competition.
+Dr. Ken Conn announced the four cash prizes to Student poster competition winners.
+The first prize ($100) for the best student poster presentation was awarded to Stephen Reynolds (supervisor: M.R.
+McDonald), second prize ($75) went to Amy Fang Shi (supervisor: S. Westerveld), third prize ($50) went to Lilieth Ives (supervisor: M.R.
+McDonald), and fourth prize ($25) went to Katherine Stone (supervisor: T. Hsiang).

 Dr. Ken Conn conducted the business meeting following the formal talks and poster presentations.
 Regional funds are in good shape.

-Thank you to the local arrangements committee (Deena Errampalli, Karin Schneider, Jody Rae, and Katerina Nicol) for putting together a one day program and the Italian themed menu with meat and vegetarian lasagna, salad, dessert squares, and fruit.
-It was delicious and memorable.
-The SORA-CPS regional meeting for 2017 is planned to be held in November 3, 2017 in Vineland.
+Thanks to the 2017 judges of the student poster competition, and to the local arrangements committee, Deena Errampalli, Karin Schneider, Jody Rae and Jenna Martin, putting together a one day program and the Italian themed menu with meat and vegetarian lasagna, salads, dessert squares, fruit was delicious and memorable.
+The SORA-CPS regional meeting for 2018 is planned to be held in November 2018 in Simcoe, ON.

 Respectfully submitted by:

-Chair, SORA-CPS Local Arrangements Committee and CPS Past President
+Chair, SORA-CPS Local Arrangements Committee and President, Plant Canada